The Ministry for Digital Transformation and the Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros

 Develop new data-driven business models.

-The call funds projects of “experimental development”, grouped in two lines for two types of differentiated projects:
+The call funds “experimental development” projects, grouped in two lines for two different types of projects:

 Line 1.
-Demonstration centers: development of technological platforms of data spaces in the strategic sectors for pilot experimentation and development and concept tests.
+Demonstration centers: development of technological platforms of data spaces in the strategic sectors for the experimentation and development of pilots and concept tests.

 Line 2.
 Use cases: development of productive use cases to promote the promotion of strategic sectors.